Fraternalilab/TW-Materials/PyMol Scripts/README.md

     1. [--chain] (specify chain to colour [default: automatic])
     2. [--bg] (specify colour for unselected residues [default: `white`])
     3. [--rep] (visualise all selected residues as sticks, spheres etc. [default: none])

+### `Colour_Resi_Name.py`
+A modification of `Colour_Resi.py` that colours a specified list of residues in the system according to their name and chemical properties.
+* Call script through command line with 3 arguments:
+    1. "structure_name.pdb" (PDB file with structure coordinates)
+    2. "residues.txt" (Text file, single column, containing residue numbers/ranges to colour)
+        * Separate the categories with #[title]
+        * See: `input_colour-name.txt`
+    3. "output_name.pse" (PyMol session file, output written here, viewable in PyMol)
+* Optional arguments:
+    1. [--chain] (specify chain to colour [default: automatic])
+    2. [--bg] (specify colour for unselected residues [default: `white`])
+    3. [--rep] (visualise all selected residues as sticks, spheres etc. [default: none])

+* __Important:__ The colouring for different residues is defined in the script itself; see `20_NATAA_colourscheme.pse` for a visual representation of the different colours.
+These can be changed at any time by modifying the script (see below).

+### `Colour_Resi_Spectra.py`
+A modification of `Colour_Resi.py` and `SatMut_Colour.py` that colours residues according to different colour spectra by reading from a formatted text file.
+* Call script through command line with 5 arguments:
+    1. "structure_name.pdb" (PDB file with structure coordinates)
+    2. "colour_residues.txt" (Text file, two columns, space-separated)
+        * Field 1 contains residue numbers/ranges to colour
+        * Field 2 contains numerical value associated with that position used to colour according to respective spectrum; separate the categories with #[title])
+        * Separate the categories with #[title]
+        * See: `input_colour-spectra.txt`
+    3. "output_name.pse" (PyMol session file, output written here, viewable in PyMol)
+    4. [-n] (number of categories in colour_residues.txt [default: 3])
+    5. [-s] (spectra to apply to each residue category in colour_residues.txt [default: red_green, yellow_blue, cyan_magenta])
+* Optional arguments:
+    1. [--chain] (specify chain to colour [default: automatic])
+    2. [--bg] (specify colour for unselected residues [default: `white`])
+    3. [--rep] (visualise all selected residues as sticks, spheres etc. [default: none])
+    4. [--na] (set colour for NA/missing values, if present in the data)
+    5. [--custom_range] (if range of values differs between spectra, set this flag to input minimum and maximum values for each category's range directly [default: min 0, max 1])

+### `Merge_Sessions.py`
+A script for merging large numbers of separate PyMol sessions into a single file and superimposing homologous regions atop one another.
+* Call script through command line with 2 arguments:
+    1. "input_sessions_list.txt" (Text file, single column, containing file names of PyMol session files [*.pse] to merge and align.
+        * See: `input_merge_sessions.txt`
+    2. "output_session.pse" (PyMol session file, output written here, viewable in PyMol)

 ## Requirements